European Flour Explained to the Confused Baker

 From the USA (or some other country) living in Europe for the first time?

 Are you an American baker living abroad in Poland or Germany?
 Are you confused by the range of flours available at your local grocery store?
 No worries!
 This article, “European Flour Explained to the Confused Baker” is written to help you understand and decide which flour is best suited for your chosen recipe.
 Or, if you want to learn about the topic, then read on!
 You will find a wealth of information on the flours.
+First time shopping in a foreign country?
+Read about my experience and recommendations here.

 As an Amazon Associate I earn a small amount on qualifying purchases at no cost to you.